jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         )
         return f'{hours_difference:02}:{minutes_difference:02}'

-* I add a new ``duration`` :ref:`function<functions>` with the following steps to calculate a real difference between two timestamps
+* then add a new ``duration`` :ref:`function<functions>` with the following steps to calculate a real difference between two timestamps

   - convert each timestamp to its total minutes by multiplying the hour by 60 and adding the minutes
   - subtract total ``sleep_time`` minutes from total ``wake_time`` minutes
   - return the difference between total ``wake_time`` and ``sleep_time`` as hours and minutes by

-    * getting the hours by using `floor (integer) division`_ to get the whole number value of dividing the difference by 60
+    * using `floor (integer) division`_ to get the whole number value of dividing the difference by 60 to get the hours
-    * getting the minutes by using the modulo_ operator to get the remainder from dividing the difference by 60
+    * using the modulo_ operator to get the remainder from dividing the difference by 60 to get the minutes

   .. code-block:: python